 The Great Alaska Talent Competition is a family friendly event.
-The preliminary rounds are scheduled by division and will take place on Friday, February 23 and Saturday, February 24 at the Hard Rock Cafe, 415 E Street, Anchorage, AK 99501.
-The final competition will be Sunday, March 4, 2018 at 4:00pm in the Discovery Theatre of the Alaska Center for the Performing Arts.
-Tickets to the final show will be available for purchase through CenterTix and at the door.
+The preliminary rounds are scheduled to take place on Friday, February 21, 2020 and Saturday, February 22, 2020 at the Hard Rock Cafe, 415 E Street, Anchorage, AK 99501.
+The final competition will be Sunday, March 1, 2020 at 4:00pm in the Discovery Theatre of the Alaska Center for the Performing Arts.
+Tickets to the final show will be available for purchase through CenterTix and at the door

-Registration fees for Division I, Division II, and Division III are $50 per individual entry or $55 at the door.
+Registration fees for Division I, Division II, and Division III are $50 per individual entry.
 Individuals may enter only once unless also participating in Division IV - Groups.
-Registration Fees for Division IV - Groups is $50 or $55 at the door for the first individual and $10 each of the next 11 additional people; with a cap total of $150.
+Registration Fees for Division IV - Groups is $50 for the first individual and $10 each of the next 11 additional people; with a cap total of $150.
 Registration is not complete without full payment of entry fees.

-PRE-REGISTRATION SHOULD BE RECEIVED NO LATER THAN MONDAY, FEBRUARY 19.
-Registration after February 19 is accepted but is $5 more per registration.
-GATC event organizers reserve the right to alter any division as deemed necessary based on the number of entries received.
+GATC event organizers reserve the right to alter any division or time slot as deemed necessary based on the number of entries received.
 There are no refunds for cancellation, disqualification, or no-show.

 There are four divisions of competition: